The bankruptcy discharge is the court order that makes a debt forever unenforceable.

-The bankruptcy discharge is actually an injunction against certain actions relating to debts that existed before the bankruptcy was filed.
+The bankruptcy discharge is actually an injunction against certain actions by creditors.
+It affects debts that existed before the bankruptcy was filed.

-The discharge injunction replaces the automatic stay that comes into place when a bankruptcy case is commenced.
+The discharge injunction replaces the automatic stay that comes into place when a bankruptcy case is filed.

 The discharge injunction prevents the creditor from beginning or continuing any law suit to enforce a discharged debt against the debtor .
-Any judgment as to a debt arising before the bankruptcy was commenced is void after the discharge.
+Any judgment entered before the bankruptcy was commenced is void after the discharge.

 The discharge encompasses not only debts that were liquidated as of the filing of the case, but any liability that arises from events before filing so long as the affected creditor, or would-be creditor, got notice of the bankruptcy.